Return of Remains of Deceased U.S. Citizens

 Additional Information

-For additional information concerning return of remains of a deceased U.S. citizen, contact the American Citizens Services Section of the U.S. embassy or consulate in the foreign country where the death occurred.
+For more information about the return of remains of a deceased U.S. citizen, or for information about the shipment of the remains of a deceased U.S. citizen to a third country, contact the American Citizens Services Section of the U.S. embassy or consulate in the country where the death occurred.